 Plumber.
 And probably electricians.
 I can turn my hand to most things but not plumbing or electrics.
-I can’t afford call out fee’s either.
+I can’t afford their call out fees either.
 I have instead a couple of friends who other halves are plumbers or electricians.
-Hopefully I never have to call on them but one never knows.
+Hopefully, I never have to call on them but one never knows.

 Screwdrivers.
-When I was married I didn’t own a screw driver.
+When I was married I didn’t own a screwdriver.
 They were kept in the garage for man things.
-Now I have a toll box full of them.
+Now I have a tool box full of them.
 They do more than you can imagine and everyone should have them to hand in the home.
-They can wedge doors open, retrieve things from under the sofa and they are particular good for stabbing holes in the lawn to help with drainage.
+They can wedge doors open, retrieve things from under the sofa and they are particularly good for stabbing holes in the lawn to help with drainage.
 The last one is very therapeutic too.

 Tantrums.
-Kids have them when they are small; ex’s have them when they are older.
+Kids have them when they are small; exes have them when they are older.
 React in the same way – just ignore them.

 Unprepared.
 I always seem unprepared for things and no I wasn’t a Brownie.
 I was unprepared how quick the children grow.
 I know everyone said that time flies etc but you always think your own children won’t grow up as quick.
 They do.
 Cherish every moment, even the shitty ones as it will soon rush by.

 Vacant.
-From the vacant look I daily get from the teenager to the vivid imagination of the tween.
-The vacations you miss out on when money is tight to the vindictive verbal vent you get from some smug idiot who only view you as a single parent and not a human being.
+From the vacant look, I daily get from the teenager to the vivid imagination of the tween.
+The vacations you miss out on when money is tight to the vindictive verbal vent you get from some smug idiot who only views you as a single parent and not a human being.